becoming

 Welcome to the Threshold

 Welcome to Becoming Monster, an ecology of spaces to feel, share, experiment and practice opening ourselves to the unknown, the unthinkable and unsayable.
-The aim of the festival is not to identify or name monsters, nor to redraw hard lines around the right and the good.
-Becoming Monster isn’t a prescription to cure the world’s ills.
-It is an exploration into a different materiality of grief and care in a time of loss, a celebration of our failures to become, an invitation to reimagine, re-feel and re-intuit what else it might mean to be human beyond the carceral narratives of white modernity.
+The aim of this encounter was not to identify or name monsters, nor to redraw hard lines around the right and the good.
+Becoming Monster was never meant to be a prescription to cure the world’s ills.
+It was an exploration into a different materiality of grief and care in a time of loss, a celebration of our failures to become, an invitation to reimagine, re-feel and re-intuit what else it might mean to be human beyond the carceral narratives of white modernity.

-Becoming Monster will introduce us to strange characters and other-than-human creatures, co-created in praxis through art-making, creative process, intuitive and body-based explorations, ritual, ceremony and celebration.
-The online, hybrid and in-person sessions have been offered up by friends and kin of ten (The Emergence Network), but the experience will be shaped by all of us who participate in a multiplicity of ways.
-You are welcome here.
-All of your various parts, emotions, practices, life experiences, questions, doubts and longings are welcome in this experimental festival.
+Becoming Monster introduced us to strange characters and other-than-human creatures, co-created in praxis through art-making, creative process, intuitive and body-based explorations, ritual, ceremony and celebration.
+Over 70 sessions (online, hybrid and in-person) were offered up by friends and kin of ten (The Emergence Network), but the experience was shaped by all who participated in a multiplicity of ways.
+All of our various parts, emotions, practices, life experiences, questions, doubts and longings were welcomed into the space of Becoming Monster.

 Festival Details

-Becoming Monster is a five-day festival with virtual, hybrid and in-person components hosted by ten (The Emergence Network) and a strange ecology of friends and partners (non-human and human alike) from around the planet.
-This event is a space held for grieving the losses that come with living into the end-times AND playing with ideas of fabulation, imagination and questioning: what else might the human be in our crumbling, entangled, pulsating, animist world(s).
-It will take place October 30th – November 3rd, 2024 in a season associated with a porosity between realms, celebrations of reunion between the living and the dead, congress with the underworld and the ancestors.
-There will be a schedule of online offerings, as well as self-organized in-person gatherings and events in different places around the world.
-Some of these in situ events will welcome in virtual participation as well.
-Please check back to learn more about the sessions, celebrations and artistic offerings and the contributors that will bring Becoming Monster to life.
-This will be a highly participatory experience shaped and in-bodied by those who make offerings during our time together.
-Modes of inquiry and praxis may include making art together, engaging in ritual and ceremony, and opening space for heart / body / instinct-centered practices.
-In this season and spirit, we invite you to join us in our humble and audacious attempts to:
+Becoming Monster was a five-day festival with virtual, hybrid and in-person components hosted by ten (The Emergence Network) and a strange ecology of friends and partners (non-human and human alike) from around the planet.
+The event was a space held for grieving the losses that come with living into the end-times AND playing with ideas of fabulation, imagination and questioning: what else might the human be in our crumbling, entangled, pulsating, animist world(s).
+It happened between October 30th – November 3rd, 2024 in a season associated with a porosity between realms, celebrations of reunion between the living and the dead, congress with the underworld and the ancestors.
+You can learn about the many Becoming Monster offerings here and about the incredible community of contributors here.
+It was a highly participatory experience shaped and in-bodied by those who make offerings during our time together.
+Modes of inquiry and praxis included art-making, ritual & ceremony, and opening space for heart / body / instinct-centered practices.
+Our longing with this tender event was to…

 co-create collective spaces for honoring, exploring and accompanying processes of dying, decomposition, descent, transmogrification, and grief